stberryhill/Bulwark/Readme.md

 * The 16 builtin colors are mapped to the values 0-15 (diagram coming soon).

 ## The Plan
 Bulwark is in early stages of development so most of these goals are incomplete.
 The plan is to develop a nice/fun app with it during development to showcase it's abilites.
-I just finished migrating to Autotools for the build system making it much easier to install, and adding 256 color support.
-Still deciding on a good planning tool to lay down a roadmap.